“Effective Radio with Bill Samuels” is broadcast live two hours every month from AM970’s studio in Lower Manhattan.

 In the 2008 election cycle, Bill served as Finance Chairman for the New York Democratic Senate Campaign Committee, playing a key role in the Democrats gaining control of the State Senate for the first time in decades.
 Despite his high hopes for the new majority, Bill was deeply disheartened when the Senate Democratic Conference failed to make the dramatic reforms necessary to allow Albany to function effectively.

 Bill resigned as Finance Chair and launched the New Roosevelt Initiative, a political action committee with the mission of defeating the corrupt Majority Leader of the State Senate Pedro Espada.
 Cultivating Gustavo Rivera as a challenger, Bill built a sophisticated campaign and field operation and shocked the political establishment by ousting Espada.
 With this success, Bill shuttered New Roosevelt.

 Today, Bill continues his work in policy and government reform as Chairman of EffectiveNY.
 As he has done throughout his career, he balances his political and nonprofit activities with his business enterprises.

-Bill is currently chairman of two companies: the Hills Treatment Center in Los Angeles, a facility dedicated to helping people overcome addiction, and Resonant Software, a Silicon Valley-based provider of groundbreaking productivity software to financial services businesses.
+Bill is currently chairman of two companies: the Hills Treatment Center in Los Angeles, a facility dedicated to helping people overcome addiction.
 He is also managing member of the Carlyle Capital Group.